Now on Mac — start your 60-day free trial.

 4. Select ‘Add Vendor’

-2. Select the ‘edit’ icon on the item you wish to edit.
+3. Click on the Vendor you wish to edit.

 Designer Cost: